unparalleled-js/docs-1/formulas/date-formulas.md

 # Getting first/last timestamp of the current/next periods
 Using a combination of date formulas, and date arithmetics, we can easily obtain the first and last days of a current or subsequent time period using some helper functions.
 Not all time periods are supported just yet.

-## Beginning of current hour
+## beginning_of_hour
-Firstly, turn on formula mode and we have access to the .beginning_of_hour function.
+Firstly, turn on formula mode and we have access to the `.beginning_of_hour` function.
 It returns timestamp for top-of-the-hour for given timestamp.

 ### Example
 | Example                 | Result |